SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 #### How to use

-The workflow satay.sh only runs in Linux and is designed to be used as a commandline tool (see [How to use the Linux desktop](#how-to-use-the-linux-desktop)).
+The workflow satay.sh only runs in Linux and is designed to be used as a commandline tool.
 For a step-by-step guide, see the [Tutorial](#tutorial).

-In the commandline, navigate to the software folder (`cd /home/laanlab/Documents/satay/software/`).
+In the commandline, navigate to the software folder.
 The workflow can be started either using commandline arguments or by using a graphical user interface (GUI).
 Using the GUI is the most userfriendly approach.
 Access the help text using `bash satay.sh --help` or `bash satay.sh -h` and check the current version with `bash satay.sh -v`.